 Haydar joined Watsi on July 21st, 2014.
-Seven years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Haydar's most recent donation traveled 6,200 miles to support Lek, a loving mom and grandma from Cambodia, to fund retina detachment surgery so she can see well again.
+Eight years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Haydar's most recent donation traveled 6,200 miles to support Vibol, a 12-year-old boy from Cambodia, to fund a mastoidectomy.